City of Military Glory: Tikhvin

-Tikhvin was conferred the status of “City of Military Glory” by President Medvedev on November 4, 2010, for “courage, endurance and mass heroism, exhibited by defenders of the city in the struggle for the freedom and independence of the Motherland”.
+Tikhvin was conferred the status of "City of Military Glory" by President Medvedev on November 4, 2010, for "courage, endurance and mass heroism, exhibited by defenders of the city in the struggle for the freedom and independence of the Motherland".

 Tuapse

-In July 1942, when Sevastopol fell under Nazi German control, Tuapse became the main naval for the supply of Soviet troops in the Black Sea region.
+In July 1942, when Sevastopol fell under Nazi German control, Tuapse became the main naval base for the supply of Soviet troops in the Black Sea region.
 In August 1942 in the Tuapse Defensive Operation, part of the overall Battle of the Caucasus, Tuapse was the scene of bloody battles between the two forces, and the city was subjected to relentless bombardment by Nazi troops.
 The Soviet forces managed to halt Nazi troops 23 km from Tuapse, with the loss of some 100,000 lives, and 25,000 dead on the German side.
 To this day, bodies are still being found in the region, and in the last 10 years, approximately 4,500 bodies have been found and reburied.

-Tuapse was conferred the status of “City of Military Glory” by President Putin on May 5, 2008, for “courage, endurance and mass heroism, exhibited by defenders of the city in the struggle for the freedom and independence of the Motherland”.
+Tuapse was conferred the status of "City of Military Glory" by President Putin on May 5, 2008, for "courage, endurance and mass heroism, exhibited by defenders of the city in the struggle for the freedom and independence of the Motherland".
 A ceremony was held in the Moscow Kremlin on May 6, 2008 at which the city was represented by the Acting Head of the City, Viktor Koshel.

 Tver

-Tver was conferred the status of “City of Military Glory” by President Medvedev on November 4, 2010, for “courage, endurance and mass heroism, exhibited by defenders of the city in the struggle for the freedom and independence of the Motherland”.
+Tver was conferred the status of "City of Military Glory" by President Medvedev on November 4, 2010, for "courage, endurance and mass heroism, exhibited by defenders of the city in the struggle for the freedom and independence of the Motherland".

 Velikiye Luki

-Velikiye Luki was conferred the status of “City of Military Glory” by President Medvedev on October 28, 2008, for “courage, endurance and mass heroism, exhibited by defenders of the city in the struggle for the freedom and independence of the Motherland”.
+Velikiye Luki was conferred the status of "City of Military Glory" by President Medvedev on October 28, 2008, for "courage, endurance and mass heroism, exhibited by defenders of the city in the struggle for the freedom and independence of the Motherland".

 Veliky Novgorod

-Veliky Novgorod was conferred the status of “City of Military Glory” by President Medvedev on October 28, 2008, for “courage, endurance and mass heroism, exhibited by defenders of the city in the struggle for the freedom and independence of the Motherland”.
+Veliky Novgorod was conferred the status of "City of Military Glory" by President Medvedev on October 28, 2008, for "courage, endurance and mass heroism, exhibited by defenders of the city in the struggle for the freedom and independence of the Motherland".

 Vladikavkaz

 The German forces' drive towards oil fields of Grozny and Baku was stopped near Vladikavkaz in the end of 1942.

-Vladikavkaz was conferred the status of “City of Military Glory” by President Putin on October 8, 2007, for “courage, endurance and mass heroism, exhibited by defenders of the city in the struggle for the freedom and independence of the Motherland”.
+Vladikavkaz was conferred the status of "City of Military Glory" by President Putin on October 8, 2007, for "courage, endurance and mass heroism, exhibited by defenders of the city in the struggle for the freedom and independence of the Motherland".

 Vladivostok

-Vladivostok, the Pacific coast city and the home port of the Russian Navy's Pacific Fleet, was conferred the status of “City of Military Glory” by President Medvedev on November 4, 2010, for “courage, endurance and mass heroism, exhibited by defenders of the city in the struggle for the freedom and independence of the Motherland”.
+Vladivostok, the Pacific coast city and the home port of the Russian Navy's Pacific Fleet, was conferred the status of "City of Military Glory" by President Medvedev on November 4, 2010, for "courage, endurance and mass heroism, exhibited by defenders of the city in the struggle for the freedom and independence of the Motherland".